Principal DevOps Engineer · Platform Engineering · AI

 AI Pipeline Orchestrator

-activeClaude Code generates pipeline configs, reviews Helm charts, and triages deployment failures.
+ACTIVEClaude Code generates pipeline configs, reviews Helm charts, and triages deployment failures.
 An automation layer for the repetitive parts of infrastructure work.

 - Pipeline YAML generated with org-specific conventions baked in